San Luis Obispo Military Divorce Lawyer

 This law provides benefits to former spouses of military members.
 The act

-provides a federal statute for military to refer to the state statute
+provides a federal statute for the military to refer to the state statute

 on pay and pension.
 This allows retirements and pension plans to become